mareklabuzekintive/soszjal/index.md

 To subscribe to a notification, you need to write a message on a group mentioning the bot, e.g.
 "@Soszjal powiadamiaj mnie gdy owoce"
-Bot will ask about the details of the way how to notify user - in a private (1-1) conversation on skype.
+Bot will ask about the details of the way how to notify user - in a private (1-1) conversation on skype BUT first you need to add Soszjal bot to your contacts (right click it's logo).

 It's possible also to do it quicker:
 "@Soszjal powiadamiaj mnie gdy owoce na moj.email@intive.com"